syncfusion-content/blazor-docs/blazor/diagram-component/export.md

 ### Export to PDF

-SfDiagramComponent does not have the built-in support to convert the diagram to PDF file, but you can achieve this by exporting the diagram as base-64 and then convert the exported file to PDF using Syncfusion.PdfExport.PdfDocument.
+Diagram does not have the built-in support to convert the diagram to PDF file, but you can achieve this by exporting the diagram as base-64 and then convert the exported file to PDF using Syncfusion.PdfExport.PdfDocument.
+Invoked javascript functions downloadpdf() and triggerdownload() methods to automatically download the pdf file.

 The following code illustrates how to export the diagram as PDF file.